elixir75/ExDataProject2/README.md

-# QL Exploratory Data Analysis Project 2
+#Exploratory Data Analysis Project 2
-## 6 R scripts and associated plots
+## 6 R scripts and associated plots to attempt to specific questions about data.

 Each script creates creates a plot which attempts to asnwer the following 6 questions: